 The reports show that, soon enough, trucks will be able to use the same kind of features already present in several passenger vehicles, including automated braking – among others.
 Until then, features that alert truck drivers about oncoming vehicles or obstacles are being developed by a company in Ohio.
 According to the reports, the company is also working on developing automated braking features to go along with the warning system.

 Some safety experts believe that once these trucks are fitted with the crash avoidance technology, many traffic accidents will be avoided, making roads safer for everybody sharing them.

 While technology is far from perfect, the focus on making all vehicles safer, whether big or small, should be a main concern for all manufacturers.

 Data shows that the number of auto crashes went up slightly in the past couple of years.
 If distraction has been directly associated with this increase, manufacturers are already working on developing solutions to these problems, leaving the rest of the responsibility to drivers who must also understand that they too bear responsibility for their driving.

 Focus on the road, knowledge of the road rules, and understanding of basic defensive driving techniques help drivers of all kinds of vehicles And Truck Accidents to avoid accidents, and that is what drivers should focus on now until vehicles are more technologically advanced and perhaps, even accident-free.

-For more on what many are working on to ensure truck drivers are safer, follow this link for the full article.
+For more on what many are working on to ensure truck drivers are safer, follow this link.